tianjuxue/polycrystal/README.md

 python -m src.example
 ```

 Please see the comments in  `src/example.py` for further details.
+We also have [an instruction file](https://github.com/tianjuxue/polycrystal/blob/main/Instructions.md) for FAQs.

 ## Case studies